AhmedWagdyAli/chatbot/README.md

    - Users can ask questions related to the uploaded documents.
    - The chatbot retrieves relevant document chunks and generates context-based answers.
    - Includes a calculator tool for evaluating mathematical expressions.
+   - It Keeps previous chat history but in json file and retireved by session_id.. this would be enhanced in real life situation and transferred to a database and reterieved by chat_session_id and User_id.

 ---